 And remember, achieving 100 per cent attendance is not necessarily desirable if this results in people being at work when they shouldn’t be, often mostly due to job insecurity worries.
 They may end up spreading their condition to others or exacerbating the problem so that it leads to a longer period of absence.

-Also be aware that any absence targets and attendance incentives are not encouraging presenteeism.
-Presenteeism also causes tension between coworkers who fear picking up bugs or having their own wellbeing, time off or attendance figures affected by sick colleagues coming to work ill and ‘contagious’.
+Also, be aware that any absence targets and attendance incentives are not encouraging presenteeism.
+Presenteeism also causes tension between coworkers who fear picking up bugs or having their well-being, time off or attendance figures affected by sick colleagues coming to work ill and ‘contagious’.

-According to the CIPD 2016 survey above, stress and mental health dominate the most common causes for long-term absence.
-Think of mental wellbeing in line with physical comfort.
+According to the CIPD 2016 survey above, stress and mental health dominate the most common causes of long-term absence.
+Think of mental well-being in line with physical comfort.
 For example, unsuitable chairs would contribute to back pain and absence.

 Similarly, unrealistic work overload or undue pressure would also result in employee disengagement, unhappiness, absence or loss in addition to extra obligations and subsequent stress on colleagues plus the time lost and costs of recruiting replacements.

-A wellbeing culture with a realistic outlook on workload, adequate training and employee development can ease insecurities about job security and foster a more productive environment an deprived output.
+A well-being culture with a realistic outlook on workload, adequate training and employee development can ease insecurities about job security and foster a more productive environment and deprived output.